braziljs/eloquente-javascript/10_modules.md

 been loaded before it runs.

 ((CommonJS modules)) allow a limited form of cyclic dependencies.
-As long as the modules do not replace their default `exports` object, and don't access each other's interface until after they finish loading, cyclic dependencies are okay.
+As long as the modules do not replace their default `exports` object and don't access each other's interface until after they finish loading, cyclic dependencies are okay.

-The `require` function given [earlier in this chapter](modules#require) supports this type of dependency cycles.
-Can you see how it handles them?
+The `require` function given [earlier in this chapter](modules#require) supports this type of dependency cycle.
+Can you see how it handles cycles?
 What would go wrong when a module in a cycle _does_ replace its default `exports` object?

 {{hint